yingweiwo

 Pharmacodynamics

-Windtree’s KL4 surfactant technology produces a synthetic surfactant that is structurally similar to human pulmonary surfactant and contains a proprietary synthetic peptide KL4 (sinapultide), cost a 21-amino acid peptide that is formulated to mimic the essential attributes of the human surfactant protein B (SP-B).
-This protein is one of four surfactant proteins and is the most important for the adequate function of the respiratory system.
-Windtree has demonstrated in pre-clinical studies that KL4 surfactant may possess certain other beneficial properties, including alteration of the inflammatory process, antimicrobial properties as well as non-immunogenicity.
+Windtree's KL4 surfactant technology produces a synthetic surfactant with a structure similar to human lung surfactant, containing a proprietary synthetic peptide, KL4 (sinapultide), a 21-amino acid peptide formulated to mimic the basic properties of human lung surfactant protein B (SP-B).
+SP-B is one of four surfactant proteins essential for normal respiratory function.
+Windtree has demonstrated in preclinical studies that KL4 surfactant may possess other beneficial properties, including alteration of inflammatory processes, antibacterial properties, and non-immunogenicity.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.